Conty03/DE2_FM_Radio/README.md

 In SEEKTH[7:0] you can set RSSI seek treshold.

 ### Volume function
-Despite using potentiometer as part of UI (User Interface) for controlling volume, we have to set an initial volume of Si4703.
+Despite using potentiometer as part of UI (User Interface) for controlling volume, it is neccessary to set an initial volume of Si4703.

 #### System configuration 2 05h
 Volume can be controlled by VOLUME[3:0] bits in System configuration 2 register.
 Bit combination of "0000" stands for mute, which is also the default value, and combination of "1111" for maximum volume.
 Volume scale is logarithmic.